slashrocket/redditgraphed/README.md

 * Start sidekiq via: 'bundle exec sidekiq'
 * Restart sidekiq via: 'kill -kill $(cat tmp/pids/sidekiq.pid) && bundle exec sidekiq'
 * Follow the sidekiq logs via: 'tail -f log/sidekiq.log'
+* If this is your first time launching the application, be sure to run 'Subscriber.reindex' in rails console

 ### database.yml
 We had some issues with different contributers needing different username/password combos for PostgreSQL so we have removed the universal database.yml.
 In order to get yours up and running, rename database_example.yml to database.yml